Transformers: EarthSpark: Controversy

 In May 2023, the character Nightshade and their designation as non-binary received backlash.
-The controversy arose on Twitter, where the account Libs of TikTok shared a clip from the episode "Home" which showed Nightshade talking to a human character named Sam (voiced by Alisha Mullally), who uses she/they pronouns.
+The controversy arose on X, on which the account Libs of TikTok shared a clip from the episode "Home" which showed Nightshade talking to a human character named Sam (voiced by Alisha Mullally), who uses she/they pronouns.
 During the conversation, Sam addressed Nightshade as "non-binary", leading to Nightshade's confusion as they didn't know the term.
 Sam apologized and explained that non-binary people identify as neither male nor female, to which Nightshade expressed gratitude and excitement on learning a word that accurately describes their experience.

-Several conservative commentators, such as Megyn Kelly slammed the series for the show's LGBT message.
+Several commentators, such as Megyn Kelly derided the series for the show's LGBT message.
 Laura Ingraham likewise panned the show on The Ingraham Angle for teaching children about being non-binary and because she thought incredibly ham-fisted and forced.
-In Japan, there was controversy surrounding Nightshade being referred to as a female.
+In Japan, there was controversy surrounding Nightshade being referred to as a female in their debut, though later episodes of the dub do refer to Nightshade as nonbinary.
 The scene with Nightshade explaining their gender was later edited out of the BBC airing of the episode.